Voting

 • You can download a form to register to vote and post it to your local authority.

-• Yes, you can still vote if you are homeless or do not have a permanent address.
+If you are homeless or do not have a fixed address:

 • Use the form for registering to vote with no fixed address.